New York Court Records

 Federal inmate populations comprise persons convicted of federal crimes, persons awaiting trial for violations of federal laws, and felony offenders in the District of Columbia.
 Federal inmates are incarcerated at various federal correctional facilities across the country.
 To find an inmate in any federal facility in New York, the requestors may search using the Inmate Locator on the Federal Bureau of Prisons website.

-Searches for federal inmates can be initiated on the Inmate Locator using personal identifying details such as:
+Searches for federal inmates are typically initiated on the Inmate Locator using personal identifying details such as:

-Searches can also be initiated using identification numbers.
+Searches may also be initiated using identification numbers.
 Acceptable identification numbers include:

 The Federal Bureau of Prisons maintains information about persons incarcerated in federal facilities from 1982 to the present.
 Records of persons incarcerated or released before 1982 are held by the National Archives Records Administration (NARA).
-Records can also be requested from NARA in the following ways:
+Federal inmate records may also be obtained from NARA in the following ways:

 The National Archives and Records Administration